milanderson/LMI-Capstone-2021/README.md

 | url   | The url where the .txt document can be found        |
 | acronyms      | A dictionary of the acronyms in the document (key - acronym, value - phrase)       |
 | glossary   | A dictionary of the glossary definitions in the document (key - term, value - definition)        |

+The NewSectionSegmentation.py reads in the dataframe create by DocExtract.py and segments the data by sections.
+The file was used to separate the glossary and acronym terms from the documents for use in relationship extraction.

+## Relationship Extraction
+There are two folders of code: one for synonyms and one for hypo/hypernyms.

+## Concept Class
+The code within this file creates a series of files for creating and loading concepts as well as creating and comparing RDF files.

 ## Authors